silardg/c_docker/README.md

 ### <em>5.
 Attaching the remote explorer</em>

-In the left pane of VSCode open up Remote Explorer and click on linux-cpp-dev container's + icon.
+In the left pane of VSCode open up Remote Explorer and click on linux-c-dev container's + icon.

 This will open a new VSCode window.